Negotiation Intensive and Moot Court

 Students will study materials on negotiation, conduct negotiation simulations, and deliver written and oral critiques of recorded and actual negotiation simulations.
 This course requires weekly intensive preparation, teamwork, class discussion and coordination of schedules.
 The negotiation scenarios simulate legal negotiations in which law students (usually acting as lawyers) negotiate a series of legal problems or observe and critique a negotiation simulation.
 The simulations consist of a common set of facts known by all participants and confidential information known only to the participants representing a particular side of the negotiation simulation.
 While all of the School Negotiation Competition simulations deal with the same general topic, the other simulations that take place before the School Negotiation Competition will explore a variety of legal and ethical issues, facts, negotiation techniques, and strategies.

 This class has an intensive format.
-We will meet once a week in 4-hour class sessions, culminating in the School Negotiation Competition on October xx, 2020.
+We will meet once a week in 4-hour class sessions, culminating in the School Negotiation Competition expected to be held on October 2, 2021.
 (Please note that the competition is an all-day event.)

 Given the intensive class structure and schedule, students may not add or drop the class after the add/drop deadline.
 In addition, class attendance is mandatory unless excused in advance or in the case of an emergency.
 Participation in the School Competition is also required.